Donner Pass: Weather

-Winter weather at Donner Pass can be brutal.
-Precipitation averages 51.6 in per year, and because California has a Mediterranean climate wherein most precipitation falls in the winter, much of it falls as snow.
+Donner Pass's precipitation averages 51.6 in per year, and because California has a Mediterranean climate wherein most precipitation falls in the winter, much of it falls as snow.
 At an average of 411.5 in per year, Donner Pass is one of the snowiest places in the contiguous United States.
 Four times since 1880, total snowfall at Donner Summit has exceeded 775 in and topped 800 in in both 1938 and 1952.
 To take advantage of the heavy snows, the Boreal Ski Resort was built to the north.
 Ski resorts in the Lake Tahoe area report an average of 300 to 500 in of snowfall per season.
 Winds in the pass can also become extreme, and wind gusts in excess of 100 mph are common during winter storms.
 Winter temperatures in the area drop below 0 F several times each year; the all-time record low for California of -45 °F was recorded at Boca (east of Truckee) in January 1937.

 The winter of 1846–47 was especially severe, contributing immensely to the disaster of the Donner Party.